Women in the United States House of Representatives: Percentage of women by party and year

 Showing the data tabulated above (as of the 117th Congress) as a graph.

-List of female members
+List of female members by year service began

 This is a complete list of women who have served as U.S. representatives or delegates of the United States House of Representatives.
 Members are grouped by the apportionment period during which such member commenced serving.
 This list includes women who served in the past and those who continue to serve in the present.